Can You Lose Weight After Menopause

 I don’t eat the way I do just to be thin.
 I eat this way because it’s good for me and the people I love.

 Losing Weight During Menopause

 I was a size 14 through most of my 40’s.
-It wasn’t until I was into my fifties and starting perimenopause that I finally cracked the code to losing weight and more importantly, keeping it off.
+It wasn’t until I was into my fifties and starting perimenopause that I finally cracked the code to losing weight for myself and more importantly, keeping it off.

 The good news is that it is possible.

-It’s not something you can do for a few weeks and then call it good.
+This isn’t something you can do for a few weeks and then call it good.

 There are some of you that will tell me that it’s just not worth it to you to eat healthy foods.
 You want to eat what you want, when you want.

 You are a grown up and you get to eat what you want.
 But look around.
 Look at what the food people are eating is doing to them.